samwong0127/stock-market/README.md

 https://www.kaggle.com/datasets/jacksoncrow/stock-market-dataset?resource=download

 ## Overview
-This project is aimed to develop a data pipeline to process a large dataset.
-This project is assisted by ChatGPT and the full interaction is attached to `/ChatGPT-interactions`.
+This project is aimed to develop a data pipeline to process a large dataset with Spark as parallelization.
+There are 4 steps in the pipeline
+1. Data Ingestion: Ingest and process the raw data to a structured format for easy reading.
+2. Feature Engineering: Build some feature engineering on top of the dataset from Step 1
+3. Integrate ML training: Train Machine Learning model with the dataset from Step 2
+4. Model Serving: Serve the trained model with API
+The stock and ETF dataset used can be downloaded from https://www.kaggle.com/datasets/jacksoncrow/stock-market-dataset?resource=download.
+This project is assisted by ChatGPT and the full interaction is attached to `ChatGPT-interactions/`.
+Steps 1 - 3 are dockerized and combined under `pipeline/main.py`

 ### Q1.
 Setup a data structure to retain all data from ETFs and stocks with the following columns.